-Medical schools will seek, wherever possible, to make any reasonable adjustments to assist students who have specific health requirements and challenges.
-The medical school has the responsibility to ensure that all graduating students will be eligible for registration as a doctor.
-Therefore the medical school has to consider the impact of any disability not only on the applicant's ability to study medicine but also on their fitness to practise medicine.
+Medical schools welcome applications from disabled students and appreciate the experience the positive impact that a diverse cohort of students achieves.
+Medical schools will seek. wherever possible, to make any reasonable adjustments to assist students who have specific health or disability requirements and challenges.
+The medical school has the responsibility to ensure that all graduating students are able to meet the outcomes for graduation set by the GMC.
+Therefore, the medical school has to consider the impact of any disability on an applicant's ability to meet these outcomes.
+Adjustments will be made to help students meet the outcomes.

-All medical schools follow the Higher Education Occupational Physicians/Practitioners (HEOPS) guidance on standards of medical fitness to train as a medical student.
+All medical schools follow the Higher Education Occupational Physicians/ Practitioners (HEOPS) guidance on standards of medical fitness to train as a medical student.

-Students who are interested in medicine and who have serious concerns that a medical condition may have implications for their future fitness to train as a doctor should, at a very early stage and before making a formal application, contact the medical school or schools in which they are interested.
+Students who are interested in medicine and who have serious concerns that a medical condition or disability may have implications for their ability to complete the course should contact the medical school or schools in which they are interested at a very early stage; certainly, before making a formal application.

 Reasonable adjustments can be made for many but not all disabilities.
 We welcome enquiries from potential applicants with disabilities, prior to their application.
 Where appropriate, we will arrange to meet with the applicant to discuss the nature of the degree programme and its requirements.
 We may also refer the student to for an Occupational Health assessment and/or to spend some time in our clinical skills centre, so that the student can make an informed decision as to whether they are likely to be able to complete the course.
 Disability status does not prejudice our selection process."